tanchiawei/Kilobyte-dcap/README.md

 Example usage:\
 sudo python3 ./dcap.py -bae output.txt

+NOTE: dcap must be run with sudo in order to have permissions to access files in /var/log!

 ## Dependencies

-dcap requires Python 3 to run, and the utmp package must be installed in order for dcap to read the btmp and wtmp logs.
+dcap requires Python 3 to run, and the utmp package must be instslideralled in order for dcap to read the btmp and wtmp logs.